bredelings/BAli-Phy/doc/BUILDING.md

 `O(L²)`, `Γ₄ + Inv`, variables inside filenames, and model-table entries.
 Confirm that the contents list still has page numbers.

-`make clean` removes generated HTML (including `README.print.html`), XML, PDFs, and copied stylesheet assets.
-It leaves the npm dependencies installed.
+`make clean-user-guide` removes generated guide files and copied assets.
+It preserves the source XML and installed dependencies.
+Outputs default to `../../build/user-guide`;
+set `BUILD_DIR` to override this location.

 ## Authoring mathematics